EesunMoon/Advanced_Spoken_Language_Processing/README.md

 - **Normalization**:
-  - Speaker-wise z-score normalization applied before classification.
+  - Speaker-wise z-score normalization was applied before classification.
-      - Unlike the feature analysis using Praat, openSMILE features provided statistical values directly.
-Thus, instead of aggregating and filtering raw pitch arrays, mean and standard deviation were computed based on available statistical values for each speaker.
+      - Unlike the feature analysis using Praat, openSMILE features provided precomputed statistical values.
+Thus, instead of aggregating and filtering raw feature arrays, mean and standard deviation were calculated directly from statistical values for each speaker.
-      - 1. calculate an overall mean feature (𝜇𝑋) and feature std (𝜎𝑋) of speaker X.
+      - 1. Compute the overall mean (𝜇𝑋) and standard deviation (𝜎𝑋) of each feature for speaker X.
-        2. Normalize feautres – for each value 𝒙, calculate the normalized 𝒙 as (𝒙 - 𝜇𝑋) / 𝜎𝑋.
+        2. Normalize each feautre value 𝒙, using the formula: z = (𝒙 - 𝜇𝑋) / 𝜎𝑋.
+        3. Perform this normalization for all feature columns.

 ## Classification Experiments